lynshao/Lab.github.io/_pages/ad.md

 RA and PostDoc
 ========
 We have two openings for Research Assistants/Associates in the fields of Wireless Communications and Machine Learning.
 Ideal candidates should have a strong background in either or both disciplines.

 Duration: 1 to 2 years

-Stipend: MOP 20,000 per month
+Stipend: MOP 12,500 to 20,000 per month (depending on your experience)

 Please send your CV and transcript (if you were a student) to ylshao@um.edu.mo.